 The concept of capital is widely and diversely used in different social spheres.
 It is indeed, a fundamental part of Western civilization, whose history has been studied through the lense of capital by some of the West’s most influential thinkers.

 We are presented nowadays with different notions of capital.
-Economic capital is at the center of such presentations since it is the basis for any other representation of capital and serves as the basic language to observe and understand the behavior of a productive and consuming social unit.
-Capital is observed to understand the structure and dynamics of capitalism, and other economic models.
+Economic or financial capital is at the center of such presentations since it is the basis for any other representation of capital and serves as the main semantic structure to observe and understand the behavior of a productive and a consuming social unit.
+We study the characteristics of capital to understand the structure and dynamics of the market, and other social dynamics.

-Yet the notion of capital has been devised to aprehend different levels of the human experience, such as social interrelations (social capital), knowledge and training (human capital), heritage and taste (cultural capital), access to natural resources (environmental capital) and other sub-types and brandings by a diverse pull of authors.
+Yet the notion of capital allows us to apprehend different levels of the human experience, such as social interrelations (social capital), knowledge and training (human capital), heritage and taste (cultural capital), access to natural resources (environmental capital) and other sub-types presented by a diverse pull of authors.

 Capital is dynamic and takes different forms literally and figuratively.
 Our goal is to understand the different forms capital takes and may take, how it may transform from one type to another and how it is transfered and deployed through specific systems.
 We will deal with a specific set of capital types and will build up from this point on.

 So, what is capital?
 For the most formal of establishments, capital is a specific form of endowment by which individuals and entities may be observed and measured.
 Capital is observable, to a great extent, and there are institutions who play the role of inventorying such capital for individuals and groups such as banks, universities and socio-political organizations.